 - “No one takes (my life) from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
 This command I received from my father.”
 (John 10:18)

 - “My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.”
 (John 10:27-28)

 - “I and the Father are one.”
 (John 10:30)

 - “I am the way the truth and the life.
 No man comes to the father except through me.”
 (John 14:6)

 A Few Verses from the Book of Romans:

-If you want to enter a relationship with Yeshua (Jesus), simply pray this prayer:
+If you want to enter into a relationship with Yeshua (Jesus), simply pray this prayer:

 “God, I know I am a sinner and I am sorry for the sins I have committed.
-I know my sins put distance between us and I know I cannot save myself.
+I know my sins put distance between us, and I know I cannot save myself.
 Only Your Son, Yeshua, can save me and eliminate the distance between us.
-I believe He is Your Son, who died on the executioner’s stake for my sins and rose from the dead.
+I believe He is Your Son, who died for my sins and rose from the dead.
 I receive Him as my Savior and accept Your offer of forgiveness and everlasting life.
 Thank you, Father.
 In the Name of Yeshua I pray.
 Amen.”

 In John 7:17, He said, “If anyone chooses to do God’s will, he will find out whether My teaching comes from God or whether I speak on My own.”
 Yeshua offers Himself as a gift to anyone who trusts Him.
 (John 20:24-31) We pray you come to trust Him soon!
 Please let us know how we can help you in your search for truth.

 Join us as we worship our Messiah today!